Linux startx command

 startx begins an X Window session.

 Arguments immediately following the startx command are used to start a client in the same manner as xinit.
 The special argument "--" marks the end of client arguments and the beginning of server options.
-It may be convenient to specify server options with startx to change on a per-session basis the default color depth, the server's notion of the number of dots-per-inch the display device presents, or take advantage of a different server layout, as permitted by the Xorg server and specified in the xorg.conf configuration.
+You may need to specify server options with startx to change the color depth, dots-per-inch, or a different server layout, as permitted by the Xorg server and xorg.conf.

 To determine the client to run, startx first looks for a file called .xinitrc in the user's home directory.
 If that is not found, it uses the file xinitrc in the xinit library directory.
 If command line client options are given, they override this behavior and revert to the xinit behavior.
 To determine the server to run, startx first looks for a file called .xserverrc in the user's home directory.
 If that is not found, it uses the file xserverrc in the xinit library directory.
 If command line server options are given, they override this behavior and revert to the xinit behavior.
 Users rarely need to provide a .xserverrc file.

 The system-wide xinitrc and xserverrc files are found in the /etc/X11/xinit directory.

 startx [ [ client ] options ... ] [ -- [ server ] [ display ] options ... ]

 |DISPLAY||This variable gets set to the name of the display to which clients should connect.
 Note that this gets set, not read.|